GIANPARZA/Assessment/README.md

 Create a new issue within the GitHub repository to report any problems or issues.
 Submit suggestions or proposals for new features by creating a new issue in the repository on GitHub.
 Fork the repository, make your modifications, and then submit a pull request for evaluation.
+Please ensure that your contributions adhere to the coding standards and best practices of the project.
 ## License
 #### To be followed.
 ## Contact